top of page

 1.6 The Emotional Tone of Games

 An objection, or perhaps a barrier to accepting the money game view, could arise from the idea that games are silly.
 Games are something for kids to play, they are pretend and for fun.
 They are also specific, simple.
-How could all of the socio-economic paradigm be a game, on a continuum with monopoly, hopscotch, and poker?
+How could all of the socio-economic paradigm be a game, on a continuum with Battleship, hopscotch, and poker?

 · Rules